Daniel Svärd (golfer): College career

 Svärd enrolled at Northwestern University in 2022 as an economics major and started playing with the Northwestern Wildcats men's golf team.

 He earned Big Ten Conference Freshman of the Year honors and won the Big Ten Championship both as a freshman and sophomore, joining only Luke Donald and Sid Richardson as two-time individual conference champions for the Wildcats.

+Professional career

+Svärd placed 19th in the final 2026 PGA Tour University rankings and earned membership of the PGA Tour Americas for the remainder of the 2026 season.

+He made his professional debut at the Explore NB Open in New Brunswick, Canada, where he shot an opening round 64.
+In his fourth start, he won the Manitoba Open with a par on the first playoff hole.